Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 Desember 2025 06.27.46 UTC
+- WIB: Selasa, 23 Desember 2025 09.21.18 UTC
-- WITA: Selasa, 23 Desember 2025 07.27.46 UTC
+- WITA: Selasa, 23 Desember 2025 10.21.18 UTC
-- WIT: Selasa, 23 Desember 2025 08.27.46 UTC
+- WIT: Selasa, 23 Desember 2025 11.21.18 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: technology
+Kategori: funny